Review of Animal Control Ordinances

 Is this for animals in City limits of Columbia only

-Cindy asked 3 months ago
+Cindy asked about 1 year ago

 This is for animals specifically within the City limits.